Skip to main content

 This inspiring short course is designed to help students begin, build upon and develop a regular life drawing practice.
 Students boost their skills in a supportive environment alongside learners with wide range of abilities.

-During the course, students work in direct response to a life model, using a variety of materials, techniques and lengths of poses to build their confidence in communicating the proportions of the body, how light falls across the form and how to start drawing with intention.
+During the course, students work in direct response to a life model, using a variety of dry materials, techniques and lengths of poses to build their confidence in communicating the proportions of the body, how light falls across the form and how to start drawing with intention.

 Sessions will have a practical focus, supported by tutor demonstrations, opportunities for group discussion and reflection on the work made during the session.
 Students receive tailored 1:1 feedback and practical advice throughout the course to support their goals and development.